tulustobing/dot-files/README.md

 `vi ~/.gitconfig`<br>

-then copy contens from file .gitconfig or simply download this file and put in your home directory
+then copy contents from file .gitconfig or simply download .gitconfig file from this repo and put in your home directory

+## .gitignore
+This file will specifies intentionally untracked files to ignore.
+How to install :

+`vi ~/.gitignore` <br>

+then copy contents from file .gitignore or simply download .gitignore file from this repo and put it to your git repository.